-Visit the Shofuso Japanese House and Garden for a taste of Japanese culture.
+Take a guided tour of the Shofuso Japanese House and Garden for a taste of Japanese culture.
 The garden is beautiful throughout the public season (spring through fall), but be sure to check it out when the cherry blossoms are in bloom.

 20) Go Ahead, Eat a Cheesesteak

 It’s a cliche for a reason.
 Touristy spots like Pat’s and Geno’s in Passyunk Square get a lot of hype (and maybe not deserved), but you can find world class sandwiches at a number of other cheesesteak-centric establishments as well as holes in the wall all around the city.

 Philadelphia fancies itself as the mural capital of the world, and you can get a feel for it walking through just about any neighborhood.
 For a more curated experience, take a walking tour with Mural Arts, the largest public art program in America.

 The real strength of Philadelphia’s food scene comes from the city’s ethnic diversity.
 In South Philly’s Little Saigon and other pockets around town, you can warm your body and soul with a nourishing bowl of pho.
 There’s no better way to fight off a cold (or a hangover.)